aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-table-of-content/change-style-of-toc-level/_index.md

 ---
-title: Change Style Of Toc Level
+title: Change Toc Style In Word Document
-linktitle: Change Style Of Toc Level
+linktitle: Change Toc Style In Word Document
 second_title: Aspose.Words Document Processing API
 description: Learn how to easily change the style of a table of contents level in a Word document using Aspose.Words for .NET.
 type: docs
 weight: 10
 url: /net/programming-with-table-of-content/change-style-of-toc-level/
 ---
 Aspose.Words for .NET is a powerful library for creating, editing, and manipulating Word documents in a C# application.
 Among the features offered by Aspose.Words is the ability to change the style of a specific level of a document's table of contents.
 In this guide, we will show you how to use the C# source code of Aspose.Words for .NET to change the style of a level of the table of contents of a Word document.

 ## Understanding the Aspose.Words library